 Symptoms may include loss of appetite, aversion to hard food, dropping food, drooling, bad breath and difficulty swallowing.

 This is such a vague symptom, and any cat lover will know how much time cats spend sleeping.
-Cancer can cause lethargy in a number of ways, from decreased production of red blood cells in the bone marrow, to blood loss, changes in hormones, and organ dysfunction.
+Cancer can cause lethargy in several ways, from decreased production of red blood cells in the bone marrow, to blood loss, changes in hormones, and organ dysfunction.
 Signs of lethargy include:

 - Changes in routine, such as no longer greeting you at the door or winding around your legs for breakfast.